How to use a lime squeezer?

 If you are using an electric juicer, just follow the instructions found in the manual.
 Each brand and model have different methods, depending on the mechanism they are using.

-How do you squeeze a lime easily?
+How do you juice a lime with hand?

 1. Cut the lime into smaller pieces, in quarters or more.